Endeavor Advising Guidelines for College Applications Students

 Version history enables us to review the student's writing process so we can understand the content, structure, and words the student has chosen.
 This allows us to help students achieve their best work and the best outcomes.
 (It also helps us avoid a robot’s word-salad of flashy adjectives.)

-If you have any questions about these guidelines, please let us know.
+If you have any questions about any of these guidelines, please let us know.
 We look forward to working with you!

 —The Endeavor Advising team